dwt/browser-automation-comparison/Readme.md

 - how does execution in containers work?
 How to debug failing tests?
 - What differentiates playwright from selenium?
 What features set it apart?
 - How to interact with the page via keyboard shortcuts
+- check how easy it is to switch to chromium, safari